- What are the requirements for naturalization?

 Q: How am I tested on my knowledge of the fundamentals of U.S. government and history?

-Q: Are there any exemptions for the requirements of knowledge of the fundamentals of U.S. government and history?
+Q: Are there any exemptions to the knowledge of the fundamentals of U.S. government and history requirement?

 A: Yes.
 Those who have a disability impairing their ability to satisfy this requirement are exempt.
 Those who are exempt for the English proficiency requirement can be given an exam in modified form and in the language of their choice.